 - 1. Standing and Operating Committee members are elected by the membership at the AGM.
 Where vacancies exist, the Board can appoint members to fill the vacancy. - 2.
 Standing and Operating Committees will follow the terms of office as per By-Law section 6.10. - 3.
 The Chairpersons of each Standing and Operating Committee is selected from amongst committee members or may be appointed by the Board. - 4.
-Standing and Operating Committee members serve for a two (2) year term. - 5.
+Standing and Operating Committee members serve for a two (2) year term unless elected for a one-year term to fill a vacancy.. - 5.
 Standing Committees will follow the same term limits as the Board as outlined in By-Law 6.10; members may serve up to three (3) consecutive 2 year terms to a maximum of six (6) years.
 After a two (2) year absence the member may again be nominated for a position on the Committee, - 6.
 Time served in any SSBC elected body will be considered separately when determining term limits. - 7.
 A candidate for election to a Standing Committee cannot be an immediate family member of another member of that committee. - 8.
 A Standing Committee cannot be composed of more than two elected members from one club. - 9.
-Members may only sit on one Standing Committee of the Board.
+Members may only sit on one Standing Committee of the Board. - 10.
+Members may not be on the Board and a Member of the Standing Committee.